 - Becomes hostile when told they need to grow up and take responsibility

 Identifying failure to launch syndrome symptoms may help a parent realize the issue at hand.
 But they likely wonder what caused their child to develop this syndrome.
 There isn’t one blanket answer that covers all situations.
 Sometimes, despite all the motivation and assistance, a child grows into an adult who won’t complete the growing-up process.
 They seem to resent the idea of “adulting” and resign themselves to staying in a perpetual dependent child phase.

-Sometimes failure to launch stems from a childhood that deprived a child of having autonomous choices and adequate responsibilities.
+Sometimes failure to launch symptoms stem from a childhood that deprived a child of having autonomous choices and adequate responsibilities.
 Sometimes “helicopter parenting” can clip a child’s wings before they have a chance to fly out of the family nest.
 Helicopter parenting involves parents who micromanage every aspect of their child’s life, including their education, jobs, and social lives.
 These kids become acclimated to someone else calling the shots and making choices for them.
 The lack of experience with adult responsibilities can make them fearful to grow up.